 A lender delivering into Fannie Majors receives securities rounded to the lowest whole dollar amount of the loans it contributed to the pool, unless it requests otherwise.
 Fannie Mae issues certificates in minimum denominations of $1,000 with additional increments of one dollar.
 Only one security denomination can be issued for each account.

-A lender may deliver several different pools for inclusion in a multiple pool as long as all of the pools have the same product type, remittance cycle, and loan servicer—although Fannie Mae may permit the use of multiple servicers on a case-by-case basis.
-Each pool should be submitted separately and must meet the $1,000 minimum submission requirement.
+A lender may deliver several different pieces for inclusion in a multiple pool (Fannie Majors) as long as all of the pieces have the same remittance cycle.
+This means that delivery of multiple servicer numbers per seller number is permitted in a Fannie Majors pool; however each piece must have one seller/servicer combination.
+In addition, each piece must be submitted separately and must meet the $1,000 minimum submission requirement.

 Fannie Mae will combine the submissions with the same branch seller/servicer number and remittance day into the same pool under the same lender.
 These loans must be serviced as one pool after issuance.
 The dollar amount of the lender’s securities will be equal to the sum of the issue date principal balances of all the mortgages from each of the lender’s pool documentation packages related to the multiple pool, rounded down to the next lowest whole dollar amount.

 Lenders may deliver nonstandard loans into Fannie Majors MBS pools.
 Each discrete delivery the lender makes under a given Fannie Majors TBA–eligible UMBS pool will be subject to the limitations that apply to a single TBA–eligible UMBS pool.
 See C3-2-01, Determining Eligibility for Loans Pooled into MBS for additional information.

 The table below provides references to the Announcements that have been issued that are related to this topic.

 |Announcement SEL-2019-03||April 03, 2019|